Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Crystalline cohomology and pro- etale cohomology

-Our next goal is to give a more explicit description of the Frobenii on convergent $F$-isocrystals on $\cX_0/\cO_k$.
-From now on, assume for simplicity that \emph{$\cX_0$ is the closed fiber of a smooth formal scheme $\cX$} and we shall identify the notion of convergent iscrystals on $\cX_0/\cO_k$ with its realizations on $\cX$.
-Let $X$ be the generic fiber of $\cX$.
+Our next goal is to give a more explicit description of the Frobenius morphisms on convergent $F$-isocrystals on $\cX_0/\cO_k$.
+From now on, assume for simplicity that \emph{$\cX_0$ is the closed fiber of a smooth formal scheme $\cX$} and we identify convergent isocrystals on $\cX_0/\cO_k$ with their realizations on $\cX$.
+Let $X$ be the adic generic fiber of $\cX$.
 The proof of the following lemma is obvious.

 \begin{lemma} Assume that the Frobenius $F\colon \cX_0\to \cX_0$ can be lifted to a morphism $\sigma \colon \cX\to \cX$ compatible with the Frobenius on $\cO_k$.
 Still denote by $\sigma$ the endomorphism on $X$ induced by $\sigma$.
-Then there is an equivalence of categories between \begin{enumerate} \item the category $F\textrm{-}\mathrm{Isoc}^{\dagger}(\cX_0/\cO_k)$ of convergent $F$-isocrystals on $\cX_0/\cO_k$; and \item the category $\mathbf{Mod}_{\cO_{X}}^{\sigma,\nabla}$ of $\cO_{X_{\an}}$-vector bundles $\mathcal E$ equipped with an integrable and convergent connection $\nabla$ and an $\cO_{X_{\an}}$-linear horizontal isomorphism $\varphi\colon \sigma^*\cE\to \cE$. \end{enumerate} \end{lemma}
+Then there is an equivalence of categories between \begin{enumerate} \item the category $F\textrm{-}\mathrm{Isoc}(\cX_0/\cO_k)$ of convergent $F$-isocrystals on $\cX_0/\cO_k$; and \item the category $\mathbf{Mod}_{\cO_{X}}^{\sigma,\nabla}$ of $\cO_{X_{\an}}$-vector bundles $\mathcal E$ equipped with an integrable and convergent connection $\nabla$ and an $\cO_{X_{\an}}$-linear horizontal isomorphism $\varphi\colon \sigma^*\cE\to \cE$. \end{enumerate} \end{lemma}

 Consider two liftings of Froebnius $\sigma_i$ ($i=1,2$) on $\cX$.
 By the lemma above, for $i=1,2$, both categories $\mathbf{Mod}_{\cO_{X}}^{\sigma_i,\nabla}$ are naturally equivalent to the category of convergent $F$-iscrystals on $\cX_0/\cO_k$: